Siege of Chencang: Background

-The battle
+Battle

 Prelude

 After his failure on Mount Qi and Jieting, Zhuge Liang indeed changed his target to Chencang as Cao Zhen reckoned.
 Thoroughly prepared, the Shu Chancellor brought with him a selection of siege weapons and an expedition force of one hundred thousand men.
 Although a few officers including Wei Yan recommended an alternate route, Zhuge Liang was determined to follow the Jialing Valley, which emerges in the north where the Wei River widens considerably near the city of Chencang.
 Zhuge Liang planned to capture Chencang as a midpoint for further military actions against the great metropolis Chang'an.

 The Shu army reached the fortress-city of Chencang during December 228, wherein the Wei defences were apparently not completed as Cao Zhen had not sent additional forces to move in.
 Having completed the encirclement, Zhuge Liang sent Jin Xiang, a personal friend of Hao Zhao, to convince the latter to defect.
 The first time the two friends spoke, Hao Zhao would hear none of it, saying "The laws of Wei are what you practise; the nature of me is what you know.
 I have received so much from my country and I can't let down my family.
 You ought to say no more, I'll only die defending this city."
 Jin Xiang told Zhuge Liang what Hao Zhao had said, and again Zhuge Liang sent Jin Xiang to soften Hao Zhao.
 "Our armies are enormous while you only have a tiny force, what good is it to perish for a futile effort?" said Jin Xiang outside the city gate.
 This time, however, Hao Zhao fitted an arrow to his bow and replied, "What I said earlier remains solid.
 I know you, but my arrow doesn't", implicitly threatening to kill Jin Xiang.
 Upon hearing this, Zhuge Liang began his offensive.